prasadalle/bigquery-custom-metric-monitoring/README.md

-## BigQuery Streaming Insert Buffer Custom Metric
+## BigQuery Custom Metric Monitoring

 ### Steps
 In this walkthrough we'll be using the following system table to build our custom metric: https://cloud.google.com/bigquery/docs/information-schema-tables